-The TSI schools with low-performing student groups are schools with at least one low performing student group of students, performing below the summative performance of the "all students" student group in the lowest performing five percent of Title I schools, based on the indicators in Maryland's accountability system.
-These indicators include academic achievement, progress/growth, English learner proficiency, graduation rate, college and career readiness, and school quality/student success.
+The TSI schools with low-performing student groups are schools with at least one low performing student group of students, performing below the summative performance of the "all students" group in the lowest performing five percent of Title I schools, based on the on the academic achievement and academic progress indicators in Maryland's accountability system.
 Beginning in the 2021-2022 school year, Maryland will identify its first cohort of chronically low performing student group CSI schools.
 Chronically low performing student group CSI schools will be identified at least once every three years.